 The problematic middle part of a hugelkultur mound

-Biennial plants need two years to complete its life cycle.
-It will sprout and grow, survive through one winter, and in the second year it will grow more, blossom, and die.
-Biennials are the least common of the different life cycle types of plants.
-An example that many do not know of are carrots.
-They’re ready to eat the first year, but seeds come the second year.
+Biennial plants take two years to complete their life cycle.
+They sprout and grow during the first year, survive through one winter, and then grow more, blossom, and die in the second year.
+Biennials are the least common type of plant in terms of life cycle.
+A notable example of a biennial plant is the carrot, which is ready to eat during the first year, but only produces seeds in the second year.

 Types of vegetables for a hugelkultur bed